Other health problems

 Why should dehydration be treated urgently?

 Electrolyte loss can lead to a change in pH balance as well as an alteration in multiple chemical reactions within the dog's body.
-Given that chemical reactions are central in physiology, a loss of electrolytes can lead to a serious state of imbalance within the body, which can be fatal.
+Given that chemical reactions are central in physiology, a loss of electrolytes can lead to a serious state of imbalance within the body, something which can be fatal.

 Homemade Solution for Dehydrated Dogs - Why should dehydration be treated urgently?